otterthecat/passenger-seat/README.md

 ## Why dont' you use PhusionPassenger in both dev & prod?
 Because shut up.

-## Will this also work with PhusionPassgener for Nginx and/or Standalone?
+## Will this also work with Phusion Passgener for Nginx and/or Standalone?
 No idea, as these are both untested, and I have only ever used it with Phusion Passenger for Apache.
+However, I would suspect that it would work with Nginx as well, and not be needed at all for Phusion Passenger Standalone, since it will only run a single app at any given time.

 ## How do I use it?
 Just include & call it: